Xiefeng69/stance-detection-for-covid19-related-health-policies/README.md

 ### Models configuration
 For BiLSTM, BiCond, TAN, CrossNet, TextCNN, the word embeddings are initialized with the pre-trained word vectors from [GloVe](https://github.com/stanfordnlp/GloVe), and the hidden dimension is optimized in {128, 256}.
 For BERT, we fine-tune the pre-trained language model from the [Hugging Face Transformer Library](https://huggingface.co/) to predict the stance by appending a linear classification layer to the hidden representation of the *[CLS]* token.
 In terms of WS-BERT-S and WS-BERT-D, considering the computational resource and fair comparison, the maximum length of Wikipedia summaries is set to 100 tokens and we use the pre-trained uncased BERT-base as encoder, in which each word is mapped to a 768-dimensional embedding.
 To speed up the training process, we only finetune the top layers of the Wikipedia encoder in WS-BERT-D, which is consistent with [paper](https://arxiv.org/abs/2204.03839).
 In our model, we also adopt the pre-trained uncased BERT-base as encoder.
 The maximum length of policy description is fixed at 50, the layer number *l* of GCN is set to 2, the trade-off parameter *alpha* is set to 0.01, the GRL's parameter *lambda* is set to 0.1, and the hidden dimension of GeoEncoder is optimized in {128, 256}.

+# Code of Conduct and Ethical Statement
+The tweet set for each policy contained a good mixture of pro, con, and neutral categories, as well as tweets with implicit and explicit opinions about the target.
+We removed the hashtags that appeared at the end of a tweet to exclude obvious cues, without making the tweet syntactically ambiguous.
+Each tweet was annotated by three annotators to avoid subjective errors of judgment.
+At present, we only collect social content on Twitter, without considering other social platforms, such as Weibo.

+Our dataset does not provide any personally identifiable information as only the tweet IDs and human-annotated stance labels will be shared.
+Thus, the dataset complies with Twitter’s information privacy policy.

 ## Acknowledgement
 We refer to the codes of these repos: [WS-BERT](https://github.com/zihaohe123/wiki-enhanced-stance-detection), [GVB](https://github.com/cuishuhao/GVB), [DANN](https://github.com/wogong/pytorch-dann).
 Thanks for their great contributions!